nealnf/community-law-courts/content/About.md

 Our trial by juries are men and women of sound mind, integrity, heart-centred, autonomous yet recognise we are dependent on each other.

-We have been developing the community law courts over the last two years and have had a great deal of success.
-Furthermore, we have closed down many illegal claims and have conducted two trial by jury courts.
+We have been developing the Community Law Courts over the last two years and have had a great deal of success.
+Furthermore, we have closed down many illegal claims and have conducted four trial by jury courts.

 As well as this we have completed two enforcement actions at Exeter and at Plymouth.
 Now we aim to take over Exeter Crown and County Courts.